Is child benefit going up in 2023?

 What other benefits are going up at the same time?

 Most benefits are increased by the rate of inflation each April.
 This is called uprating.
-Chancellor Jeremy Hunt (opens in new tab) announced in the Autumn Statement on 17 November 2022 that people claiming working age and disability benefits will see payments rise 10.1% in line with inflation from the start of the next tax year.
+Chancellor Jeremy Hunt announced in the Autumn Statement on 22 November 2023 that a host of benefits, including Universal Credit, will go up by 6.7% from April 2024.

 Other benefits being uprated from April (opens in new tab) include: